UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

 Typically, Markov Decision Processes (MDPs) are used to model the interaction between a robot and its environment.
 To extend MDPs to the networked control setting, we developed Delayed Communication Markov Decision Processes (DC-MDP) <strong>without any conservative assumptions about the delay transitions.</strong>

 Our key intuition is that by augmenting the states of the basic MDP (model of the interaction in the absence of delay) with fixed-length action buffers containing the number of actions corresponding to the actual delay, we can represent system states with arbitrary delays.
 Additionally, given the delay transition probability, we can accurately obtain the transition probability between the system states for two consecutive time steps with arbitrary delays.
-We refer the readers to Section 5.A of the manuscript.
+We refer the readers to Section 5.A of the manuscript for further details.

 ## Ensuring Safety